-The range of impacts on the fabric of economic and social systems can seem overwhelming.
+The range of impacts on the economic and social systems can seem overwhelming.
 They are.
-The many faces of COVID-19 in Asia will stress already strained systems, put disadvantaged groups under even more pressure and will define social justice and international collaboration for the years to come.
+The many faces of COVID-19 in Asia will stress already strained systems, put disadvantaged groups under even more pressure and will define social justice and international collaboration for years to come.
 What are the implications of this global pandemic for the truly diverse Asia-Pacific region?

 Supply chains and workers